marlinmm/BanDiTS/README.md

-# Breakpoint Detection in Sentinel-1 Time Series
+# BANDITS (BreAkpoiNt Detection In Timeseries using Sentinel-1)

 ### This tool aims to make detecting breakpoints and anomalies in Sentinel-1 time series easier:
 This package is a project by Marlin M. Mueller and Jonas Ziemer for the module GEO419 of the M.Sc.
 Geoinformatics at the Friedrich-Schiller-University Jena.